umee-network/docs/docs/overview/umee-governance/governance-proposals.md

 - Link to documentation:

+- Link to CoinGecko:

 - Link to tokenomics:

-- Link to CoinGecko Page:

-- Links to exchanges (DEX & CEX):
+- Links to exchanges (CEX & DEX):

 - Links to audits: